 Stirring the Silence Strategies

-Revivign the Dead Strategies
+Reviving the Dead Strategies

-In the last few minutes of our workshop, we turned to the potentialy awkward social scenario of a “wrong” or “non-optimal” student response to one of our questions (I prepared no slides for this, I preferred to hear what others thought).
+In the last few minutes of our workshop, we turned to the potentially awkward social scenario of a “wrong” or “non-optimal” student response to one of our questions (I prepared no slides for this, I preferred to hear what others thought).
 We discussed some ways that we’ve maneuvered through this scenario, always mindful of not chastising or “isolating” the student.
 Depending on the type of question, I’ve often found asking “why?” helps to determining the student’s reasoning.
 In some cases the rationale may be sound, but just not what I am “looking for,” and thus allows me to thank the student (“That’s a good take, I didn’t think of that”) and pivot to another response.
 Otherwise, if there’s a problem in the rationale, I may try to give clues to see if the student can find his or her own mistake (or problematic assumption) and offer a chance to respond again.
 Other times, I may ask for another student to provide a counterargument.
 In the end, I usually try to validate some aspect of the student’s original response, if possible.
-(Particualrly sensitive or controversial views may need a different approach, but that’s a discussion for another workshop.)
+(Particularly sensitive or controversial views may need a different approach, but that’s a discussion for another workshop.)

 I closed our workshop by handing out “Exit Tickets” – providing a moment of reflection for people to think about something that was meaningful or even unclear to them.
 I was curious which strategies were the most helpful to my workshop attendees; I received a range of replies.
 Around half explicitly noted the value of Redirection.
 Another large chunk approved of the Reviving the Dead, and the rest were evenly split between Checking for Understanding and Priming the Pump (Mentimeter is frequently a hit).